PneumaCareHQ/pneumahealth-consults-js/README.md

 # PneumaHealth Widget JavaScript SDK

-A JS library for implementing the PneumaHealth widget - PneumaHealthJS is a safe and secure web drop-in module and this library provides a front-end web
+A JS library for implementing the PneumaHealth widget - PneumaHealthJS is a safe and secure web drop-in module and this library provides a front-end web for tele-medicine and medical consultations

-### Try the demo
+## Try the demo

-Checkout the [React JS Demo](https://codesandbox.io/s/pneumahealth-js-demo-yo832) or [Static HTML Demo](https://codesandbox.io/s/pneumahealth-js-html-demo-ihd3i) to view how the PneumaHealth Consults Widget works. _Click "Talk to a Doctor" or "Connect with a Lab"_
+Checkout the [React JS Demo](https://replit.com/@PneumaCare/PneumaHealthJS-ReactJS-Demo) or [Static HTML Demo](https://replit.com/@PneumaCare/PneumaHealthJS-HTML-Demo) to view how the PneumaHealth Consults Widget works. _Click "Talk to a Doctor"_ button.

 ### Installing